 1939 Ex SM of the 11th, Alan F Hattersley, now Prof Hist Uni Pietersmarisburg, Natal wrote ‘Lone Scouting; A Lone Scouts’ handbook.
 One of the founders of Scouting in the Province.

-1941 Two patrols existed amongst scattered Servicemen during WW2 ‘I was attached to a lone patrol of the 23rd Rovers who wrote in a book of our experiences and posted it to the next member’ Ken North 55 years in scouting
+1941 Two patrols (later three) existed amongst scattered Servicemen during WW2 ‘I was attached to a lone patrol of the 23rd Rovers who wrote in a book of our experiences and posted it to the next member’ Ken North 55 years in scouting

 The Evercircular letters that ran between members of the 23rd Cambridge Rover Crew were divided into two patrols called Narvik and Dunkirk.
 Probably initiated by W T Thurbon who coordinated the letters the question Why Narvik was answered ‘Well Rover Crews take their names from famous men or famous deeds so for that is why Narvik.’
 There is no evidence that these patrols were formally adopted as Lone Patrols.

 1944 A number of Scouts from West Africa who were studying in Cambridge in 1944 declined to form a Patrol but elected to act as Lone Scouts to meet scouts and groups in the town and further mix.
-Scouts from several African countries, Nigeria, Sierra Leone, Gold Coast and Zanzibar.
+The Scouts were from several African countries, Nigeria, Sierra Leone, Gold Coast and Zanzibar.
 It is not recorded that they were officially ‘lone scouts’.